10 Popular Sandwich Chains, Ranked From Best to Worst

 3. Jersey Mike's

-If you are a big hoagie-loving goon like myself, you probably also enjoy the dripping-with-oil vibes that New Jersey Michael hangs his hat on.
+If you are a big, hoagie-loving goon like myself, you probably also enjoy the dripping-with-oil vibes that New Jersey Michael hangs his hat on.
 "Mike's Way" (lettuce, tomato, onion, oil, vinegar, and spices) is my go-to sandwich backbone.
-It's a delight to watch the employees slice meat in front of your very eyes, and while this is a Pepsi-only establishment, I forgive it for that.
+It's a delight to watch the employees slice meat in front of your very eyes, and even though this is a Pepsi-only establishment, I forgive it for that.

 Snarf's Sandwiches